The Major Arcana: A Complete Guide to the 22 Cards of Destiny

 Core Meanings: Addiction, bondage, materialism, unbridled desires, shadow side, limitation, fear, physical pleasures, enslavement.

-Archetypal Message: The Devil represents our basest instincts, addictions, and material chains.
-It depicts situations where we feel trapped, enslaved by our desires or fears.
-This card warns us to be mindful of what limits us and encourages us to break free from dependencies.
+Archetypal Message: The Devil represents your basest instincts, addictions, and material attachments.
+It depicts situations where you feel trapped, enslaved by your desires or fears.
+This card warns you to be mindful of what limits you and encourages you to break free from dependencies.

 Core Meanings: Sudden change, destruction, chaos, revelation, release from illusions, shock, crisis, unveiling of truth.

 Archetypal Message: The Tower symbolizes the sudden destruction of false structures, beliefs, or situations.
 It often comes as a shock but leads to liberation and insight.
-This card teaches us that sometimes destruction is necessary so that we can build something stronger and truer.
+This card teaches you that sometimes destruction is necessary so you can build something stronger and truer.

 Core Meanings: Hope, inspiration, faith, healing, serenity, optimism, spiritual guidance, peace.